 Mr. Chen Chen has been serving as our chief financial officer since January 2021 and our director since May 2021.
 Prior to joining us, Mr. Chen was the chief financial officer of Yunji Inc. from May 2018 to December 2020.
 Before joining Yunji Inc., Mr. Chen was a partner at Deloitte and served various positions at Deloitte since July 2002.
 Mr. Chen currently also serves as an independent director and the chairman of the audit committee of Q&K International Group Limited.
-Mr. Chen is a member of the American Institute of Certified Public Accountants (AICPA) and China Institute of Certified Public Accountants (CICPA).
+Mr. Chen is a member of the Association of International Certified Professional Accountants (AICPA) and China Institute of Certified Public Accountants (CICPA).
 Mr. Chen received his bachelor's degree from Shanghai Jiaotong University.

-Mr. Jingbo Wang has been serving as our independent director since June 2021.
+Mr. Jingbo Wang will serve as our independent director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Mr. Wang has been the chief financial officer of Agora, Inc. (Nasdaq: API), a global cloud platform for real-time video and voice engagement, since January 2020.
 From February 2018 to January 2020, Mr. Wang was a director and the chief financial officer of Qutoutiao Inc. (Nasdaq: QTT), an operator of mobile content platforms in China.
 From October 2014 to February 2018, Mr. Wang served as the chief financial officer of Yintech Investment Holdings Limited (Nasdaq: YIN), a provider of investment and trading services in China.
 Prior to that, Mr. Wang worked at Deutsche Bank from July 2009 to October 2014, with the last position held as vice president in the corporate finance division.
 Mr. Wang received his bachelor's degree in engineering from Tsinghua University in 2003, his master's degree in computer science from the University of Hong Kong in 2005, and his PhD degree in management studies from the Saïd Business School of the University of Oxford in 2010.

-Mr. Guoxing Jiang has been serving as our independent director since June 2021.
+Mr. Guoxing Jiang will serve as our independent director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 From November 2007 to November 2017, Mr. Jiang served as the vice chairman of the board and general manager of Shanghai Fudan Forward Technology Limited Company.
 From February 1995 to November 2007, Mr. Jiang held several positions in Fudan University and affiliated enterprises, including the vice director of School-Operating Industry Management Committee in Fudan University and chairman of the board of Shanghai Fudan Microelectronic Group Limited Company.
 Mr. Jiang received his bachelor's degree in mathematics and computer science from Fudan University in 1987.